Western Visayas: Geography

 Western Visayas consists of the major island of Panay and the smaller Guimaras, as well as several outlying islands.
+Its land area is 12,750.63 km2, 4.25% of the country's total land area.

-It also includes the western half of the larger island of Negros.
-The region is bordered to the north by the Sibuyan Sea, northeast by the Visayan Sea, east by the province of Negros Oriental in Central Visayas, south by the Iloilo Strait and the Panay Gulf, and west by the Sulu Sea.
+The region is bordered to the north by the Sibuyan Sea, northeast by the Visayan Sea, southeast by the island of Negros, south by the Iloilo Strait and Panay Gulf, and west by the Sulu Sea.

 Administrative divisions

 Provinces

-Western Visayas consists of 6 provinces, 2 highly urbanized cities, 14 component cities, 117 municipalities and 4,051 barangays.
+Western Visayas consists of 5 provinces, 1 highly urbanized city, 2 component cities, 98 municipalities and 3,209 barangays.